xiaohuilam/whoisd/README.md

 - "format" - special instructions to indicate how to display field, the examples shown below
 - "{date}" - used in the format to indicate that the field is a 'date' and need special formatting of the date RFС3339
+- "{shortdate}" - used in the format to indicate that the field is a 'date' and need special formatting of the date in short format like '2006.02.03'

 ```json
 [